At our house, we generally like interesting ethnic flavors, like turmeric.

 Since we tried it, I thought I’d share what we’ve learned and what our future plans are involving turmeric.

 For those who just can’t take the flavor, there are lots of encapsulated products available for consumption.
 We tried this one, and liked it quite well.
 One Minute Nutrition’s version of turmeric is clean and organic, as well as cost efficient.
+There are also a number of concentrated products that I hear are excellent, but we didn’t try any of those.

 For those who don’t mind or enjoy the taste of turmeric … We’re gonna have some fun!